BarryMode/Profile/hosts/README.md

 Create an *optional* `blacklist` file.
 The contents of this file (containing a listing of additional domains in `hosts` file format) are appended to the unified hosts file during the update process.
 A sample `blacklist` is included, and may be modified as you desire.

-  * NOTE: The `blacklist` is not tracked by git, so any changes you make won't be overridden when you `git pull` this repo from `origin` in the future.

 ### How do I include my own custom domain mappings?

 If you have custom hosts records, place them in file `.hosts`.
 The contents of this file are prepended to the unified hosts file during the update process.

-The `.hosts` file is not tracked by git, so any changes you make won't be overridden when you `git pull` this repo from `origin` in the future.

 ### How do I prevent domains from being included?

 The domains you list in the `whitelist` file are excluded from the final hosts file.

 The `whitelist` uses partial matching.
 Therefore if you whitelist `google-analytics.com`, that domain and all its subdomains won't be merged into the final hosts file.

-The `whitelist` is not tracked by git, so any changes you make won't be overridden when you `git pull` this repo from `origin` in the future.

 ## What is a hosts file?